Course Design & Development Process

 - Faculty member, with help from instructional designer, plans and records lecture capture videos (with transcripts).

-- Faculty member, with help from instructional designer, prepares course syllabus based on and Course Introduction Module.
+- Faculty member, with help from instructional designer, prepares course syllabus based on the Course Introduction Module.

 During the production phase, the faculty member and the instructional designer build the course in the Canvas Template playground course.